pivotal-mea-pa/qnb-workshop/pcf-workshop-content/labs/lab1/lab-cf-spring.en.md

         $ cf push

     You should see output similar to the following listing.
-Take a look at the listing callouts for a play-by-play of what’s happening:
+Language specific output has been omitted for clarity.
+Take a look at the listing callouts for a play-by-play of what's happening:

         Using manifest file /Users/phopper/workspace/NBCU-PCF-Workshop-101/cf-spring-mvc-boot/manifest.yml